Skip to navigation Skip to content

 Tell the customer:

 • If the accounts are different, Child Support have made the payment to another account.
 If the customer was the person who provided the account details, supply the details they provided.
-If there is reason to suspect the account the payment went into is not connected to the customer, only provide ‘general’ details, for example, same financial institution but different account
+If there is reason to suspect the account the payment went into is not connected to the customer, only provide ‘general’ details, e.g., same financial institution but different account

 • If the account details are the same, the customer should contact the financial institution to find out where the payment went.
 The payment would have been sent to the financial institution either 1 or 2 days after the disbursement date (as shown in Cuba)